edatastyle/windows-security-firewall-defense/README.md

 ## Features

-Depending on the installed version and Windows configuration, Security Firewall Defense may provide the following features:
+Depending on the installed version and Windows configuration, Security Firewall Defense may provide the following features.

 ### Windows Firewall Monitoring